neogeny/TatSu/docs/syntax.rst

     @@ignorecase :: True

-The change will affect both token and pattern matching.
+The change will affect both token matching, but not pattern matching.
+Use `(?i)` in patterns that should ignore case.

 Comments
 ~~~~~~~~